YukiAtsusaka/cWise/README.md

 #> 6 0 1      1  25 0.1 0.15
 ```

-To run a crosswise regression, one can specify the model by writing a formula: `Crosswise Response ~ var1 + ... + varN + Anchor Response` as follow:
+To run a crosswise regression, one can specify the model by writing a formula: `Crosswise Response ~ var1 + ... + varN + Anchor Response` as follows:

 ```r
 m <- cmreg(Y~female+age+A, p=0.1, p.prime=0.15, data=cmdata2)